-Ensure availability and sustainable management of water and sanitation for all
+Ensure availability and sustainable management of

 Messages on ROVI's contribution in 2023

 ROVI implements its commitment to this SDG by establishing sustainable management of water resources.
 For ROVI, water is a basic natural resource in medicine manufacturing and, therefore, it establishes measures for the use, treatment, reutilisation and discharge of water.